If you are going to own property that allows people to freely come and go on your property, you have certain responsibilities you must adhere to.

 You must take reasonable steps to ensure the guests are able to walk in and out (and within) the buildings without fear of injury.

 The law requires the people coming and going behave reasonably as well.
 When these common-sense approaches fail, the liability law is enforced.
+A Coeur d’Alene premises liability law firm can help.

 Who Is Allowed On The Property?